 Images to display must be present in the C:\EEGer\Preferences\Images directory.
 Images can be of any kind that EEGer determines are images (currently .JPG, .BMP, .PNG, .GIF).

 There are three image selection buttons at the bottom.

-Select new unsized - Select new center - Select new stretched- Select an image and not change Select and stretch minimally Select and stretch to fill screen size Change background 🗆 ×
+Select new unsized - Select an image and not change size

+Select new center - Select and stretch minimally Select new stretched- Select and stretch to fill screen